miaozhng/miaozhng.github.io/_news/announcement_5.md

 inline: true
 ---

-Our [paper](https://arxiv.org/pdf/2402.06059) publishes at [PNAS](https://www.pnas.org/).
-It discloses un-robustness of big data driven machine learning models and the necessity of causal framework for trustworthy and efficient AI.
+Our [paper](https://www.pnas.org/doi/10.1073/pnas.2402387121) publishes at PNAS.
+We discuss un-robustness of big data driven machine learning models and the necessity of causal framework for trustworthy and efficient AI.